-- 1. The BoCC, the PZC, or the Administrator may initiate an application for comprehensive plan and LDC amendments. - 2.
-The Driggs City Council, Driggs PZC, City Planning Administrator, BoCC, the County PZC, or the County Administrator may initiate an application for comprehensive plan and LDC amendments that apply within the Driggs AOI.
-Amendments to the AOI Agreement shall be in accordance with Idaho Code section 67-6526. - 3.
-In addition, any affected person, as outlined in Idaho Code section 67-6509(d), also may initiate a request for amendment to the plan or LDC.
+- 1. The BoCC, the PZCJoint P&Z, the City of Victor, or the Administrator may initiate an application for comprehensive plan and AOI-LDC amendments. - 2.
+In addition, any affected person, as outlined in Idaho Code section 67-6509(4), also may initiate a request for amendment to the plan or AOI-LDC.